jamesallardice/Placeholders.js/README.md

 The `refresh` method can be called at any time to update the placeholders defined on elements, and detect any elements recently added to the DOM.
 You only need to use the `refresh` method if the `live` argument was set to `false` when you called `init`.

     Placeholders.refresh();

+<h2>Known Issues</h2>

+When applying a placeholder to an `input` element of type `password`, the default "hidden" character is used instead of plain text.